Mwebantu

 Mwebantu is a privately owned Zambian news outlet headquartered in Lusaka, operating an online news website and social media channels.
 It reports on breaking news and provides live coverage of events, supported by a number of correspondents across the country.
 The word 'Mwebantu' can be translated as "You the People".
 Mwebantu was founded in 2012 by Chilambe Katuta, a Thomson Reuters Foundation Alumni, who has served as editor-in-chief since 2017.
-It has a audience of more than 1 million.
+It has an audience of more than 1 million.